Data Handling and Presentation Class 6 Solutions Question Answer

 Question 1.

-(i) Complete the table to help Shri Nilesh to purchase the correct numbers of sweets:
+Complete the table to help Shri Nilesh to purchase the correct number of sweets:

 Solution:

-Data Handling and Presentation Class 6 Solutions Question Answer 4
+Data Handling and Presentation Class 6 NCERT Solutions Ganita Prakash Maths Chapter 4 5

 (d) Rasgulla was chosen by 7 students.